MACD Strategy

 MACD indicator has a zero centerline: values above the zero line are bullish while those below the zero are bearish.

-MACD Indicator Above Zero Mark - Bullish Trading Signal
+MACD Above Zero Mark - Bullish Trading Signal

-MACD Indicator Below Zero Center-Line Mark - Bearish Signal
+MACD Below Zero Center-Line Mark - Bearish Signal

-When the trend is about to reverse the MACD lines start to move closer to each other, thus closing the gap.
+When a trend reversal is imminent, the MACD lines begin to converge, thus closing the gap between them.

 More Tutorials & Topics: